Josh Kirby: Personal life

-He was born on 27 November 1928 at 58 Argo Road, Waterloo, Liverpool, UK.
+He was born on 27 November 1928 at 58 Argo Road, Waterloo, Lancashire.
 His parents were Charles William and Ellen (née Marsh) Kirby who ran a grocery shop together, although his father was also a ship owner's freight clerk.
 They named him Ronald William Kirby.

 Kirby dreamed of a career in art from a young age.
-When he was seven he made a trade sign that said "KIRBY – ARTIST".
+When he was seven, he made a trade sign that said "KIRBY – ARTIST".
 He was also attracted to science fiction and fantasy from images seen in films and magazines.

 At the beginning of the Second World War, his school was evacuated to Abercraf in South Wales.
 In 1943, he returned to Liverpool and attended the Junior then Senior Schools of the Liverpool City School of Art from the age of 14 until he was 20.
 He was trained in drawing, painting and lithography.
 While he was there, his Old Master-style portraits earned him the nickname "Josh" when colleagues likened his work to that of the painter Sir Joshua Reynolds.
 The nickname stuck.
-He also met the model June Furlong in 1948 and they remained life-long friends.
+He also met the model June Furlong in 1948 and they remained lifelong friends.

 He moved to London in 1950.
 In 1965, he married Dianne Kingston and moved to The Old Rectory, Shelfanger, near Diss in Norfolk.
+He lived and worked there, in a cramped studio, until his death.

-They divorced in 1982.
-He died of natural causes in his sleep at home in Shelfanger at the age of 72 on 23 October 2001 and was survived by his partner Jackie Rigden.
+Kirby and Kingston divorced in 1982.
+He died of natural causes in his sleep at home in Shelfanger at the age of 72 on 23 October 2001 and was survived by his brother Len and two nephews.

+In 2024, his family were looking for a philanthropist to support the conservation and exhibition of his body of work, around 400 finished paintings and several hundred sketches.